sirrobot01/debrid-blackhole/README.md

       - QBIT_PORT=8282 # qBittorrent Port.
 This is optional.
 You can set this in the config file
       - PORT=8181 # Proxy Port.
 This is optional.
 You can set this in the config file
     restart: unless-stopped
+    depends_on:
+      - rclone # If you are using rclone with docker

 ```